jbeckford-data/OptionsAnalyzer/README.md

 # OptionsAnalyzer

 Always improving.
+Built for python 3.5+

-Short program that will allow up to 4 options legs and show profit/loss graph for all entered.
+Short program that will allow up to 8 options legs and show profit/loss graph for all entered.
 Utilizes Black-Scholes modeling from mibian.
 Symbols are based on YAHOO Finance symbol list.
 Index symbols can be mapped as follows:
 {"DJIA":"^DJI", "SPX":"^GSPC", "NDX":"^NDX", "RUT":"^RUT", "VIX":"^VIX"}